Sinhika/WeatherMaker/README.txt

 Windows/Cygwin-without-cygwin-DLL:

-I am no longer supporting non-standard C++ compilers.
+I have compiled and briefly tested this using the mingw-64 cross-compile toolchain under WLS Ubuntu (that's Windows-for-Linux Subsystem), with static linkage.
+Static linkage is necessary to include the DLLs, or it can't find them.

 ----------------------
 INSTALLING EXECUTABLES
 ----------------------

-Windows:
+Windows/Linux:

-1. Download archive of latest Windows executables from my website or other archive.
-Currently there isn't one, yet.
+1. Download the latest Windows or Linux release from my GitHub.

-2. Unzip the archive; it should contain three files: wthrmkr.exe, CHANGES.txt, and README.txt.
+The source code archive includes the CHANGES.txt and README.txt files, which should also be on my website.

-3. Read CHANGES.txt to see what has changed lately.
+2. Read CHANGES.txt to see what has changed lately.
 Usage instructions are in this file, README.txt.

-4. Copy wthrmkr.exe somewhere convenient (in your path).
+3. Copy wthrmkr.exe (Windows) or wthrmkr (Linux) somewhere convenient (in your path).
 Use.

 -----